wingkwong/leetcode-the-hard-way/tutorials/graph-theory/binary-search-tree.md

 ## Overview

-A **binary search tree (BST)** is a [binary tree](./binary-tree.md) where each node has a comparable key (and an associated value) and satisfies the restriction that the key in any node is larger than the keys in all nodes in that node's left subtree and smaller than the keys in all nodes in that node's right subtree.
-BSTs are a fundamental data structure used to implement other data structures such as binary heaps and priority queues.
+A **binary search trees (BST)** are basically [binary trees](./binary-tree.md) where each node's value is larger than all the nodes in that node's left subtree, and smaller than all the nodes in that node's right subtree.
+This property allows the [binary search algorithm](./../basic-topics/binary-search.md) to be applied to the tree, which is useful for fast lookup, insertion, and deletion of the nodes.

 ## Implementation